Envelope Accordion Album

 • Score a line along the top of the last pocket and fold the remainder over, scoring appropriately, to form a flap

-• The A4 cardstock sheet was not long enough to form a proper flap that I liked, so I cut more cardstock the same width and adhered it to the top of the flap with strong adhesive (sticky strip)
+• The A4 cardstock sheet was not long enough to form a proper flap that I liked, so I cut more cardstock the same width and adhered it to the top of the flap with strong adhesive.
+Tear 'n Tape does the job here but you could also use a liquid glue like Tombo Multipurpose Glue.
+It is white when wet but dries strong and clear.

-• Now you are ready to decorate your wallet full of pockets!
+• Now you are ready to decorate your wallet full of pockets and fill those envelopes up!

 • Stampin' Up!
 Supplies List for Decorating

-• I inked along the exposed edges with Not Quite Navy ink and also added some of that ink to my flower and leaves (leaves made from Old Olive cardstock).
+• I inked along the exposed edges with Night of Navy ink and also added some of that ink to my flower and leaves (leaves made from Old Olive cardstock)

 • I love how it turned out.